This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A thick, firm cord of tissue on your palm or finger

-- One or more bent fingers or a bent palm
+- One or more fingers bent toward your palm

 How is Dupuytren's contracture diagnosed?